-At September 30, 2008, the Authority had approximately \$36.9 billion aggregate principal amount of bonds and notes outstanding, excluding indebtedness of the Agency assumed by the Authority on September 1, 1995 pursuant to the Consolidation Act.
+At December 31, 2008, the Authority had approximately \$37.7 billion aggregate principal amount of bonds and notes outstanding, excluding indebtedness of the Agency assumed by the Authority on September 1, 1995 pursuant to the Consolidation Act.
 The debt service on each such issue of the Authority's bonds and notes is paid from moneys received by the Authority or the trustee from or on behalf of the entity having facilities financed with the proceeds from such issue or from borrowers in connection with its student loan program.

 The Authority's bonds and notes include both special obligations and general obligations of the Authority.
 The Authority's special obligations are payable solely from payments required to be made by or for the account of the institution for which the particular special obligations were issued or from borrowers in connection with its student loan program.
 Such payments are pledged or assigned to the trustees for the holders of respective special obligations.
 The Authority has no obligation to pay its special obligations other than from such payments.
 The Authority's general obligations are payable from any moneys of the Authority legally available for the payment of such obligations.
-However, the payments required to be made by or for the account of the institution for which general obligations.
+However, the payments required to be made by or for the account of the institution for which general obligations were issued generally have been pledged or assigned by the Authority to trustees for the holders of such general obligations.
 The Authority has always paid the principal of and interest on its special and general obligations on time and in full.

-The total amounts of the Authority bonds and notes (excluding debt of the Agency assumed by the Authority on September 1, 1995 pursuant to the Consolidation Act) outstanding at September 30, 2008 were as follows:
+The total amounts of the Authority bonds and notes (excluding debt of the Agency assumed by the Authority on September 1, 1995 pursuant to the Consolidation Act) outstanding at December 31, 2008 were as follows: